Are there specific functions you wish LinkedIn had that could help you manage your network better?

 From time to time, you may want to remove an existing connection.
-This may be because they have started to spam you right after connecting, they appear to be a fake profile or perhaps they are a competitor you are concerned about.
+This may be because they have started to spam you right after connecting, they appear to be a fake LinkedIn profile, or perhaps they are a competitor you are concerned about.

 There are two ways to remove a LinkedIn connection.
-The first is by going to their profile and clicking the three dots located to the right of their profile picture.
+The first is by going to their profile and clicking More… located to the right of the Message button.

 You will NOT get a warning.
 So, if you click on this, the person will no longer be connected to you.